rsujiwana/FPPSOMLOPS/README.md

     python run.py
     ```

-## Usage
+## Usage For Local

-Open a web browser and go to `http://34.72.9.40:80`.
+Open a web browser and go to `http://localhost:5000`.
 Enter the text you want to label and click "Label Text".

 ## Testing